Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-\begin{protocol} {\textsf{RankUpperBound}} \Public{$\matr{A}\in\pmatRing{m}{n}$, $\rho \in \NN$} \Certifies{$\rank(\matr{A}) \checkle \rho$} \begin{protocolsteps} \step \verifier{ $ $ } \toprover{$\alpha, \vect{v}$} \step \prover{ Find \(\vect{\gamma}\in\F^{n\times 1}\) such that \(\matr{A}(\alpha)\vect{\gamma} = \matr{A}(\alpha)\vect{v}\) and \(| \vect{\gamma}|_{H} \leq \rho\) } \toverifier{$\vect{\gamma}$} \step \verifier{ $ $ } \end{protocolsteps} \end{protocol}
+\begin{protocol} {\textsf{RankUpperBound}} \Public{$\matr{A}\in\pmatRing{m}{n}$, $\rho \in \NN$} \Certifies{$\rank(\matr{A}) \le \rho$} \begin{protocolsteps} \step \verifier{ $ $ } \toprover{$\alpha, \vect{v}$} \step \prover{ Find \(\vect{\gamma}\in\F^{n\times 1}\) such that \(\matr{A}(\alpha)\vect{\gamma} = \matr{A}(\alpha)\vect{v}\) and \(| \vect{\gamma}|_{H} \leq \rho\) } \toverifier{$\vect{\gamma}$} \step \verifier{ $ $ } \end{protocolsteps} \end{protocol}

 \begin{theorem} Let $r$ be the actual rank of $\matr{A}$.
-Then, \Cref{pro:rankub} is a complete and probabilistically sound interactive protocol which requires $\oh{n}$ communication and Verifier cost $\oh{mnd}$.
-If $\rho$ is indeed an upper bound on the rank of $\matr{A}$, then there is a Las Vegas randomized algorithm for the Prover with expected cost $\softoh{mnr^{\omega-2} + mnd}$.
+Then, \Cref{pro:rankub} is a complete and probabilistically sound interactive protocol which requires $\oh{n}$ communication and has Verifier cost $\oh{mnd}$.
+If we indeed have $r \le \rho$, then there is an algorithm for the Prover with cost bound $\tsoh{mnr^{\omega-2} + mnd}$.
 Otherwise, the probability that the Verifier incorrectly accepts is at most $(rd+1)/\#\fieldsubset$. \end{theorem}

-\begin{proof} If $\rho$ is indeed an upper bound on the rank of $\matr{A}$, then, whichever evaluation point the Verifier picked, $\rho$ will be an upper bound on the rank of $\matr{A}(\alpha)$ and, as the certificate from \citep[Theorem 4]{dk14} is complete, this certificate is complete.
+\begin{proof} If $\rho$ is indeed an upper bound on the rank of $\matr{A}$, then, whichever evaluation point the Verifier picked, $\rho$ will be an upper bound on the rank of $\matr{A}(\alpha)$ and, as the protocol from \citep[Theorem 4]{dk14} is complete, this protocol is complete.

 If $\rho$ is not an upper bound on the rank of $\matr{A}$, there are two possibilities of failure.
-Either the Verifier picked an evaluation point for which the rank of $\matr{A}$ drops, which happens with probability at most $rd/\#\fieldsubset$ by~\Cref{lem:rankeval}; or the Prover managed to cheat during the execution of \crefrange{step:rankub_computegamma}{step:rankub_checkgamma} which happens with probability at most $1/\#\fieldsubset$~\citep[Theorem 4]{dk14}.
+Either the Verifier picked an evaluation point for which the rank of $\matr{A}$ drops, which happens with probability at most $rd/\#\fieldsubset$ by~\Cref{lem:rankeval}; or the Prover managed to cheat during the execution of \cref{step:rankub_computegamma,step:rankub_checkgamma} which happens with probability at most $1/\#\fieldsubset$ \citep[Theorem 4]{dk14}.
 Then, the union bound gives a total probability of $(rd+1)/\#\fieldsubset$ for the Verifier to accept a wrong answer.